chonggi-tokhu/shotewrqetwqre/README.md

 # shot
-create myshooting again because myshooting does not show its images.
+create myshooting again because myshooting does not show its images. [web game](./fighting)